albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./store_total_rentals_and_average_rentals_per_customer.sql)
 - **Technical explanation**: Calculates the total rentals and average rentals per customer for each store.
 The query joins the `rental`, `inventory`, `customer`, and `store` tables, groups the results by store ID and location, and uses the `COUNT` and `AVG` functions to aggregate the total rentals and average rentals per customer for each store.
-- **Why is this the best approach?**: This query is efficient because it directly calculates the total rentals and average rentals per customer for each store using a simple join and aggregation strategy.
+- **Why is this the best approach?**: This query directly calculates the total rentals and average rentals per customer for each store using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Understanding the total rentals and average rentals per customer for each store can help management evaluate customer engagement and rental trends, allowing for better inventory management and targeted marketing efforts.

 [Back to Top](#sakila-sample-database-analysis)